Or What Makes the Difference in the Quality of Translation Services

 Is there an alternative?

-We are not a big company by any definition, – we don’t have a fancy office, don’t print numerous copies of glossy brochures and definitely don’t employ an aggressive sales crew…
+We are not a big translation company by any definition, – we don’t have a fancy office, don’t print numerous copies of glossy brochures and definitely don’t employ an aggressive sales crew…

 The most powerful endorsement is a satisfied client